 However, the LG 34UC80 FreeSync range is very narrow (55-75Hz), and it only works over DisplayPort.

-Furthermore, in order to use the monitor up to 75Hz with NVIDIA cards, you have to enable FreeSync and create a custom resolution with a 75Hz refresh rate, but on this monitor, frame skipping may occur depending on your particular unit.
+Furthermore, to use the monitor up to 75Hz with NVIDIA cards, you have to enable FreeSync and create a custom resolution with a 75Hz refresh rate, but on this monitor, frame skipping may occur depending on your particular unit.

 At 75Hz, gaming is slightly smoother as opposed to 60Hz, and with the Dynamic Action Sync feature enabled, we’ve measured input lag to be only ~10ms.